China–Czech Republic relations: 1989–present

+According to a Czech Republic's counter-intelligence agency Security Information Service (BIS) 2014 report, "China’s administration and its intelligence services have put an emphasis on gaining influence over Czech political and state structures and on gathering political intelligence, with active participation by select Czech elites, including politicians and state officials."

 In October 2014, Czech president Miloš Zeman met his Chinese leader Xi Jinping in Beijing.
 Xi expressed he will strive new restart in bilateral relations and Zeman addressed topics on improving business and tourism between the two countries.
 Zeman also proposed direct flight connection between Prague and Shanghai, and establishing new Czech consulate in Chengdu, Sichuan.
 Later Zeman also met representatives of Bank of China and Chinese Premier Li Keqiang.

+In 2016, the two countries signed the Sino-Czech agreement for Chinese investment in the Czech Republic.

 Xi Jinping visited the Czech Republic from 28 to 30 March 2016, at the invitation of president Zeman.
 It was the first visit by a General Secretary of the Chinese Communist Party to the Czech Republic, demonstrating the improving relations between the two countries.
 A strategic partnership agreement between the two countries was signed by the presidents.

 In 2018 relations were damaged when the Czech cyber-security watchdog warned of the risks associated with purchasing telecom equipment from Chinese companies such as Huawei and ZTE.

 According to the Jamestown Foundation, since 2018, China has engaged in disinformation and influence operations against the Czech Republic and targets within the Czech Republic.